andres-alban/ContextualBandits.jl/docs/src/simulation.md

 Two additional outputs are provided that are useful for understanding policies that infer the labeling:

-9. `"labeling_frac"`: Which entries of labeling where `true` when the trial concluded, which after aggregation represents the fraction of replications in which the entries labeling were `true`.
+9. `"labeling_frac"`: which entries of labeling where `true` when the trial concluded, which after aggregation represents the fraction of replications in which the entries were `true`.
-10. `"sum_labeling"`: The number of `true` entries of labeling.
+10. `"sum_labeling"`: the number of `true` entries of labeling.

 ## Parallel Computing